 CRAB’s statistical team is comprised of statisticians with a wide variety of backgrounds and expertise.
 Our statistical team has decades of experience in the field of oncology clinical development, with specific experience designing, analyzing, reporting, and representing important findings in the field of oncology.
 Many of our staff have affiliate appointments at the Fred Hutchinson Cancer Research Center and the Biostatistics Department at the University of Washington.

 We have experience in the design and analysis of a wide variety of oncology clinical trials with associated translational data.
-Trials include single- institution oncology trials, cooperative group SWOG trials, as well as Phase I-IV industry sponsored trials.
+Trials include single-institution oncology trials, cooperative group SWOG trials, and Phase I-IV industry sponsored trials.
 In addition to designing and analyzing trials, CRAB statisticians are involved with cutting-edge methodological research on novel clinical trial designs and have led or contributed to many publications in that area.

 Antje Hoering, Ph.D., President and Chief Executive Officer, brings distinguished academic and scientific achievements, executive leadership and over 15 years of experience to the role.
 She presently serves as the lead statistician for the SWOG Myeloma Committee and is an active member of the Myeloma Steering Committee for the National Clinical Trials Network.
-Dr. Hoering also serves as the Director of the Biostatistics Core for a SPORE grant funded through the Sarcoma Alliance for Research Through Collaboration, and is the Co-Director of the Biostatistics Core for a Program Project through the Myeloma Institute.
+Dr. Hoering also serves as the Director of the Biostatistics Core for a SPORE grant funded through the Sarcoma Alliance for Research Through Collaboration, and is the Director of the Biostatistics Core for a Program Project through the Myeloma Institute.
 She is also an associate editor of Statistics in Biopharmaceutical Research and editor of the third edition of the Handbook in Statistics in Clinical Oncology.
 Dr. Hoering also serves as a consultant on a variety of industry sponsored studies, including a phase III registration trial and has been the biostatistics representative on two Type B meetings with the FDA.
 Dr. Hoering holds affiliate appointments at the Fred Hutchinson Cancer Research Center and the Biostatistics Department of the University of Washington.
 Read more about Antje on our Management Team page.
 CV pdf